-Signature Course essentials provide students an innovative way to transition to being successful college students through a variety of course topics.
+Signature Course essentials provide students with an innovative way to transition to being successful college students through a variety of course topics.
 While we recognize that different faculty members have different teaching styles, we hope these platforms allow an easy way for you to dive into your course content.
 Learn more about the Signature Course essentials.

 Sample Assignments and Documents